 Each share (including shares underlying ADSs) entitles the holder to one vote at the Company's shareholders' meetings.
 Shareholder action by written consent is not permitted, but proxy voting is permitted.
 Notices of shareholders' meetings are governed by the provisions of Luxembourg law and our articles of association.
 Notices of meetings must be published twice, at least at ten-day intervals and ten days before the meeting, in the Luxembourg Mémorial and in a leading newspaper having general circulation in Luxembourg.
 The second publication must be ten days prior to the meeting.
 If a meeting is adjourned for lack of quorum, notices must be published twice, in the Luxembourg Mémorial and two other Luxembourg newspapers, at 20-day intervals, the second notice appearing 20 days prior to the meeting.
 In case the shares of Tenaris are listed on a stock exchange outside of Luxembourg, the notice shall in addition be published once in a leading newspaper having general circulation in the country of such listing at the same time as the first publication in Luxembourg.
-At an ordinary meeting, the purpose of which is not to amend the articles of association, there is no quorum requirement, and resolutions are adopted by a simple majority, irrespective of the class of shares represented.
+At an ordinary meeting, the purpose of which is not to amend the articles of association, there is no quorum requirement, and resolutions are adopted by a simple majority, irrespective of the number of shares represented.
 An extraordinary meeting convened for the purpose of amending the articles of association must have a quorum of at least 50% of all the shares which are issued and outstanding.
-If a quorum is not reached, the meeting may be reconvened at a later date with no quorum according to the appropriate notification procedures.
+If such quorum is not reached, the meeting may be reconvened at a later date with no quorum according to the appropriate notification procedures.
 In both cases, the amendment requires that the resolution be adopted by a two-thirds majority of the attending shareholders.
 If the proposed amendments consist of changing the Company's nationality or of increasing the obligations of the shareholders, the unanimous consent of all shareholders is required.
-Directors may be elected at an ordinary meeting, where each share entitles the holder to one vote per director to be elected.
-Cumulative voting is not permitted.
-As our articles of association do not provide for staggered terms, directors are elected for a maximum of one year and may be removed with or without cause by majority shareholder vote.
+Directors may be elected at an ordinary meeting, where each share entitles the holder to one vote per director

-Our annual ordinary shareholders' meeting is held at 11:00 a.m. on the fourth Wednesday of May of each year at our registered office in the city of Luxembourg.
+Our annual ordinary shareholders' meeting is held at 11:00 a.m. on the fourth Wednesday of May of each year in the city of Luxembourg.
 If that day is a legal or banking holiday, the meeting shall be held on the following business day.